 Opting for light upper cabinets contrasted with dark lower cabinets is also a great look and helps make the kitchen look larger.

-When you choose your paint and stain, it's okay to borrow other people’s ideas!
-We recommend doing ample research online and finding lots of pictures of a color you like.
-Don’t be worried about visiting a cabinet showroom either.
-This is an amazing source of ideas, and cabinet makers are usually very knowledgeable when it comes to answering your questions.
+When you choose your paint and stain, borrowing other people's ideas is okay!
+We recommend doing ample research online and finding many pictures of a color you like.
+Visiting a cabinet showroom is another excellent way to get some inspiration.
+You'll find many ideas in a showroom, and cabinet makers are usually very knowledgeable when answering your questions.

 Picking the Right Size Cabinet